gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 For sigmoid units, if weights are very large numbers, then the sigmoid will saturate(tail regions), resulting into dead as well.
 Therefore, we usually initialize the weights for `n` inputs with below techniques:
 * uniform distribution with weights equal to `1/n`.
 * normal distribution with scale `1/√n`.

+### Embeddings
+An embedding is a mapping of discrete categorical variables to a vector of continuous numbers.
+In the context of neural networks, embeddings are low-dimensional, learned continuous vector representations of discrete variables.
+Neural network embeddings are useful because they can reduce the dimensionality of categorical variables and meaningfully represent categories in the transformed space.

+Neural network embeddings have 3 primary purposes:

+1. Finding nearest neighbors in the embedding space.
+These can be used to make recommendations based on user interests or cluster categories.

+2. As input to a machine learning model for a supervised task.

+3. For visualization of concepts and relations between categories.

+Neural network embeddings overcome the two limitations of one-hot encoding:

+1. For high-cardinality variables — those with many unique categories — the dimensionality of the transformed vector becomes unmanageable.

+2. The mapping is completely uninformed: “similar” categories are not placed closer to each other in embedding space.